thycotic/privman-docs/admin/actions/jit-group-member.md

 [priority]: # (5)
 # Just-in-Time Group Membership Action

-This action will add a user to a group with admin rights for a specified time.
+This action will add a user to the specified group for a specified time.
 This action can then be added to a controlling policy to give Just-in-Time elevation to a user.
 The action is a read-only action by default.
 To customize this macOS action for your endpoints, use the __Duplicate__ option.

 1. Navigate to __Admin | Actions__.
 1. Search for and select __Just-in-Time Group Membership__ from the list of available macOS actions.